 How do I vote by post?

 You can choose to vote by post rather than going to your polling station.
-You will be able to apply for a postal vote online here you will need to provide a National Insurance number (NINO) or proof of your identity if you do not have a NINO.
-You will also need to upload your signature online.
+You can apply for a postal vote online.
+You will need to provide your National Insurance number (NiNO) or proof of your identity if you do not have a NiNO.
+You will also need to upload your signature.

 If you are unable to complete the form online it is still possible to download and complete a form.
-Send a completed form to the freepost address below:
+You can send a scanned copy of your completed form to postal.votes@milton-keynes.gov.uk or by post to the freepost address below:

 FREEPOST RTKK-LYXA-BXBL